-The Complete Guide to Whole Grains on a Plant-Based Diet
+The Complete Guide to Whole Grains That Are Healthier Than Simple Carbs

-That’s because aside from whole grains satiety benefits – helping you feel fuller for longer– whole grains provide a host of health benefits.
+Aside from whole grains' satiety benefits –– helping you feel fuller for longer –– grains like quinoa and oats provide a host of health benefits.
 Studies have found that diets rich in whole grains have been linked to lower risks of cancer, diabetes, and heart disease.

 Here are the best sources of whole grains to incorporate into your plant-based diet and how to eat them:

 The Healthiest Whole Grain Foods to Eat

 Swap your regular white pasta for a whole-grain variety to get more fiber and nutrients per serving.
 The whole-grain pasta may have more texture and a bit of a “bite” to it that could take some getting used to but it’s a solid source of whole grains.
 Ease your family into it by swapping whole-grain noodles in vegetable lasagna, macaroni, and cheese dishes, and in pesto pasta.
 Chances are they may never notice the difference!

 Look for brown rice or wild rice as both have more fiber than white rice, says Taub-Dix.
 Enjoy this as a side or add it to an egg or bean burrito for a Mexican-style dish.
 We love it as a base for a veggie stir-fry, too!

 If you were following a somewhat healthy diet before going plant-based, you probably ate some of these whole grains before, and oatmeal was likely at the top of that list.
 This warm breakfast item can be enjoyed so many ways with a variety of toppings and add-ins to make it taste fresh and different every day.
 “I like to make a giant pot of oatmeal early in the week,” says Taub-Dix.